Robstaa/overtime-project/README.md

 - Find a solution to fix the capybara click_button bug
 - Refactor hardcoded "AdminUser" with an instance method in a controller
 - Make the whole row clickable on the index page to get to the show page (needs JS)
-- Font awesome icon does only show after page relaod
 #
 Following the Professional Ruby on Rails tutorial on udemy by Jordan Hudgens